Consultancy: Compliance with the UK Data Protection Act 1998

 DPA Compliance Gap Analysis

-Our experienced data protection consultants can assess exactly where your current security practices, legal situation and operating procedures are in terms of DPA compliance.
-This includes direct marketing practices, fair processing notices, and retention and deletion procedures, our consultants can identify any gaps, and then create and implement a remedial plan which will not only enable you to bring your business into full compliance with the DPA, but also will ensure you keep yourself compliant in the future.
+Our experienced data protection consultants can assess the exact standing of your current legal situation, security practices and operating procedures in relation to DPA compliance.
+By examining procedures such as direct marketing practices, fair processing notices, and retention and deletion procedures, our consultants can identify any gaps, and then create and implement a remedial plan which will not only enable you to bring your business into full compliance with the DPA, but also will ensure you keep yourself compliant in the future.

-Our service will tell you what you need to know, quickly and effectively, and if you need our help to achieve DPA compliance, we can assist with remediation.
+Our service will tell you what you need to know quickly and effectively.
+Then, if you need our help to achieve DPA compliance, we can assist with remediation.

 Organisations which process personal data must complete a notification with the Information Commissioner.
 This notification includes: